SamarthKadam/Nike-MobileApp/readme.md

 6. Cart/Payments Page
    - View all the items in your cart.
    - Increase the quantity of items in your cart.
-   - Make payments using credit card
+   - Make payments using a credit card
    - Powered by Stripe

    - <img src="./images/CartPayments.png">